AccessibilityUniversal Orlando ResortUniversal Studios Hollywood

 To get a return time, visit the attraction’s entrance and look for a Team Member with a clipboard.
 Ask them for a return time and hand them the card.
 They will write the attraction’s name, the time you arrived, the current wait time, and the time you may return.
 The last cell on the grid will remain blank until you return.

-The guest that has the AAP does not need to be present to receive a return time, and you don’t need to bring your group with you.
+The guest with the AAP does not need to be present to receive a return time, and you don’t need to bring your group.
 You can send a runner for this task and let everyone else hang out where they are comfortable.

 If the attraction requires a locker, the AAP card will activate the lockers, you don’t need your ticket.
 This tip will help you not lock the pass in the locker; yes, I’m speaking from experience.